AIMA-Dev/aima-developpement.fr/README.md

 ## Usage

-Setup the database infos into scripts/connectDB.php
+Setup the infos into .env

-Once the development server is running, you can access the website at `http://localhost:3000`.
+Once the development server is running, you can access the website at `http://localhost:3000` or at `127.0.0.1:3000`

 ## Contributing